Collegiate High School Program

 Dual Credit

 Navasota High School partners with Blinn College to offer dual credit classes to high school students.
 Students even have the opportunity to earn up to an associate's degree if desired.
 Tuition is offered at a reduced rate.
 The student’s family is responsible for all costs associated with dual credit courses, including tuition and books.
-Tuition varies based on how the class is taught.
-At the current time, tuition for Blinn College's dual credit courses taught by a teacher employed by Navasota ISD is $44 per semester.
-Tuition for Blinn College's dual credit courses that are taught by an instructor employed by Blinn College, whether the course is face-to-face instruction or online instruction, is $318.
+Tuition for Blinn College's dual credit courses that are taught by an instructor employed by Blinn College, whether the course is face-to-face instruction or online instruction, is $318 per semester.
+For more information on the Blinn College Dual Credit program, please click here.

 Dual Enrollment

 Navasota High School is proud to announce that we will be partnering with the University of Texas at Austin to offer some OnRamps courses beginning with the 2019-2020 school year.
 OnRamps courses are dual enrollment courses in which students will have two instructors, one at the university level and one at the high school level.
-Navasota High School's OnRamps instructors spent two intense week on the UT campus working with the university level instructors to prepare to teach their classes.
+Navasota High School's OnRamps instructors spend two intense weeks on the UT campus working with the university level instructors to prepare to teach their classes.
 Students receive two separate grades for OnRamps courses, one grade that will be recorded on their high school transcript and one grade that will be recorded on their college transcript.
-Students have the option of accepting or declining their grade for college credit.
+Students even have the option of accepting or declining their grade for college credit.

-For the 2019-2020 school year, the NISD Board of Trustees voted to pay $99 per course for all students enrolled in OnRamps courses.
+The NISD Board of Trustees voted to pay $99 per course for all students enrolled in OnRamps courses.
 Therefore, students will pay $50 in tuition per course, but students who are eligible for the free or reduced lunch program will pay $0 in tuition.
 This is why completing the Family Income Survey is so very important to all students.

 For more information on the UT OnRamps program, please click here.